ParksProjets/C-Preprocessor/README.md

 	// Stop the compiler when an error ocurred ?
 	stopOnError: true,

-	// Constants in #enum command must be in hexadecimal ?
+	// Must constants in #enum command be in hexadecimal ?
 	enumInHex: true
 };
 ```